Hopobcn/pa-mips32/README.md

 We are going to try to implement this features:

 * 0.BasicMIPS : A MIPS32 processor without pipelining.
 It's not needed for the project but it's important as we want to start from a correct implementation.
 * 1.PipelinedMIPS: A pipelined version of the last implementation.
-It will include forward-paths, hazard detectors, (basic)exceptions and interrupts. (branch predictor if we are going ok of time)
+It will include forwarding-paths, hazard detectors, (basic)exceptions and interrupts.
+      Order of importance: Interrupts > Exception (overflow, parity)
-* 2.AdvancedMIPS: Extend our 5 stage pipeline to support cache hierachy plus a realistic store pipeline and support for virtual memory.
+* 2.CatchedMIPS: Extend our 5 stage pipeline to support cache hierachy plus a realistic store pipeline and support for virtual memory.

---------------------------------Until here is the target for the project if we are going ahead of schedule we will implement this other features:
+      Order of importance: Data Cach > Instruction Cach

+--------------------------------In this point, ask the professor for advice:
+* 3.PredictorMIPS: Implement Branch prediction
-* 3.MulticycleMIPS: Implement new instructions for adding floating point capabilities to our processor.
-A new register file and LD/ST for FP + fix broken things.
+* 4.MulticycleMIPS: Implement a long-cycle instruction (floating point?).
+A new register file and LD/ST for FP..
+With Reorder Buffer or History File or Renaming...

-* 4.PredictorMIPS: Implement a complete Branch predictor...
+-------------------------------- The scope of the project is until here.
 * 5.OutoforderMIPS:

+Others:
+* A program/script that computes the CPI of a small code in each iteration of our implementations.

 ### How do I get set up? ###